 Daren Gilbert played four seasons in the NFL after being drafted 38th overall by the New Orleans Saints in 1985.
 After football, he devoted his life to teaching and coaching youth in Southern California, where he was born and raised.
-During his later years, he struggled with anger issues and changed into a different person than the one his family knew.
+During his later years, he struggled with depression and changed into a different person than the one his family knew.
 Gilbert passed away unexpectedly in August 2022 at the age of 58.
-His family later decided to donate his brain to the UNITE Brain Bank.
+His family later decided to donate his brain to the UNITE Brain Bank, where Dr. Ann McKee diagnosed him with stage 2 (of 4) CTE.
 Below, his wife Alayna shares the Legacy of a man gone too soon.

 Daren Gilbert was born October 3, 1963 in San Diego, CA. The Gilbert family relocated to Compton, CA where Daren attended Emerson Elementary School, Ambassador Christian School in Downey, CA, and graduated in 1981 from Dominguez High School in Compton.
 Daren obtained his Bachelors of Science in criminal justice from California State University Fullerton and later received his Master’s Degree in Education Administration from California State University of San Bernardino.